 - Garnish: I love adding a perfect dollop of homemade whipped cream on top of each slice using my easy whipped cream dispenser recipe.
 This pie is also delicious with a scoop of no egg vanilla ice cream or espresso ice cream!

-- Storage: According to the USDA, pumpkin pie should be refrigerated within 2 hours of baking.
+- Storage:Â According to the USDA, pumpkin pie should be refrigerated within 2 hours of baking.
 Cover the top of the pie with plastic wrap and store for up to 3 days in the refrigerator.
-Store in the freezer in an airtight container for 1 to 2 months.
+For longer storage, wrap the pie tightly or transfer slices to an airtight container and freeze for up to 2 months.
+Thaw overnight in the refrigerator before serving.

 Nutrition